Jairo Aguayo, NBCT

 Ruth Gadea, NBCT

-Ruth Coney received her Bachelor of Arts in Mathematics (2013), Single Subject Teaching Credential (2014), and Master of Science in Secondary Education (2016) from California State University Fullerton.
-Ruth has been working at Colton High School in the Colton Joint Unified School district for the past 4 years as an Algebra 1, Algebra 1 Support, and AVID teacher.
+Ruth Gadea received her Bachelor of Arts in Mathematics (2013), Single Subject Teaching Credential (2014), and Master of Science in Secondary Education (2016) from California State University Fullerton.
+Additionally, she is currently a National Board Certified Teacher.
+Ruth has been working at Colton High School in the Colton Joint Unified School district for the past 8 years as an Algebra 1, Algebra 1 Support, AVID 9, and Geometry teacher.
 From 2013 to 2016, she was a Teaching Fellow in the Robert Noyce Mathematics Teacher and Master Teacher Fellows Project (MT2).
 During her time in the MT2 Project, she co-presented posters on Two New Teachers Journeys (2014) and Co-Teaching Model of Teacher Preparation in Project MT2 (2016).
 Additionally, she co-presented on Project MT2 Three-Fold Impact at Anaheim High School (2014) and Word Problems: Turning Foes into Friends (2014).
+Since joining ATMALA (2017 to current), she has presented at numerous conferences including CMC-South and NCTM.

 Michelle Doherty has dedicated herself to 10 years of teaching junior high math at Anaheim Union High School District.
 She has taught various levels of junior high math, ASB, dance and Speech and communication classes.
 She is currently teaching at Walker Junior high in La Palma.
 She has her Bachelors of Science in Child Development , Single Subject Math Credential, and Masters in Administration from Cal State Fullerton.